vivieli77/vivsdivs/_posts/2020-08-01-an-ultimate-guide-to-oat-milk.md

 <br>
 <br>
 <h2 class="subtitle">What to do with oat pulp</h2>
 Maybe you now have show-stopping lavender oat milk, but you're still staring at the leftover pile of oat pulp beside it.
 Fear not!
-This slightly slimy glob is actually high nutritious and easily incorporated into a variety of recipes.
+This slightly slimy glob is actually highly nutritious and easily incorporated into a variety of recipes.
 I've seen people utilize this pulp in dishes from cookies (only for those who eat gluten or have access to a gluten-free baking flour mix, usually!) to guacamole, but I usually prefer to throw it in as an addition to my pancake and brownie recipes.

 Here's my brownie recipe.
 It's food processor-friendly!
 ### Ingredients: